ChaseDudas/ToDo-List/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/4fb9d6d5-7ea7-478d-94dd-7cb58bf5f17f/deploy-status)](https://app.netlify.com/sites/todo-list-chase/deploys)

 ## Description
 The ToDo-List app was created originally as an intern test.
 The app does not contain a backend so any tasks created by the user will be deleeted upon refresh/exit.
 It was created using React and Typescript.
-This was my first time completing a project of this sort.
 From this app I gained an understanding about both React and Typescript and how powerfull both of these resources are.

 ![](Demo.gif)